gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent The permutation distribution
 \index{permutation!distribution}
-in Figure \@ref(fig:Figure2-13) looks similar to the previous results with slightly different x-axis scaling.
+in Figure \@ref(fig:Figure2-13) looks similar to the previous results with slightly different $x$-axis scaling.
 The observed $t$-statistic was $-2.07$ and the proportion of permuted results that were as or more extreme than the observed result was 0.041.
 This difference is due to a different set of random permutations